jncraton/specialagent/readme.md

 ## Features

 - Zero-dependency Python implementation
 - Tool use.
-The agent current has 4 tools:
+The agent has 4 tools:
   - `exec` - Run `bash` commands
   - `write` - Overwrites the contents of a file
   - `replace` - Find and replace in file